 Locum Tenens: The Process for Providers

-Physicians and mid-level medical professionals are turning to locum tenens assignments as a way of expanding their incomes as well as gaining valuable clinical experience in a variety of settings.
+Physicians and advanced practitioners are turning to locum tenens assignments as a way of expanding their incomes as well as gaining valuable clinical experience in a variety of settings.
 But how does one new to locum tenens get started?
 What is the process?
-The good news is it is much easier than you might imagine.
+It's much easier than you might imagine.

-A few things to keep in mind as you begin your search for the right locum tenens agency and, ultimately, assignment:
+We're going to outline the most important factors of your search for the right locum tenens agency and, ultimately, assignment:

-The first step in selecting a locum tenens agency is research.
-One of the most useful places to begin is at The National Association of Locum Tenens Organizations (www.nalto.org).
+1) Research: One of the most useful places to begin research of locum tenens agencies is at The National Association of Locum Tenens Organizations (www.nalto.org).
 This one resource can provide you with a wealth of information as well as a listing of member agencies that you can contact.
-One thing to keep in mind is that most locum tenens agencies are centralized in one location, but truly serve nationally.
+Keep in mind is that most locum tenens agencies are centralized in one location, but truly serve nationally.
 Just because you are in New York or California you don’t have to work locum tenens with a New York or California based agency.
 Find an agency by conducting phone interviews and make sure the agency is not too big, otherwise you may get lost in their system.

-Other factors to communicate to your potential agency include your objectives.
+3) Define your objectives: Other factors to communicate to your potential agency include your objectives.
 Are you working locum tenens to earn more money?
 Gain experience in a variety of settings?
 Work in different geographic areas?
-The more the recruiter knows about your desires, the better able he or she will be able to help make them a reality.
+The more the agency recruiter knows about your desires, the better able he or she will be able to help make them a reality.

-During this interview process, and this often takes place over the phone, make sure you ask about the services they offer.
-Ask about malpractice insurance, who the carrier is, and make sure you receive a certificate of insurance and a letter that explains the tail policy.
+4) Services & Medical Malpractice Insurance: During this interview process, and this often takes place over the phone, make sure you ask about the services they offer.
+Ask about malpractice insurance, who the carrier is, and make sure you receive a certificate of insurance (COI) and a letter that explains the tail policy.

-Now that you have an assignment, your recruiter (or the scheduling director) will help you make travel and lodging arrangements.
-It is important to double check which of your expenses can be billed directly to the locum tenens agency, which expenses you will be reimbursed for later, and which expenses are not covered at all.
+8) Go to work: Now that you have an assignment, your recruiter (or the scheduling director) will help you make travel and lodging arrangements.
+It is important to double-check which of your expenses can be billed directly to the locum tenens agency, which expenses you will be reimbursed for later, and which expenses are not covered at all.
 Knowing this in advance will help you budget your trip and have enough cash on hand.

 Locum Tenens Contracts and Agreements